Posted on Mar 30, 2021 fitness

-If you have mobility or balance issues or are just looking for a gentle way to practice yoga, chair yoga might be just what you're looking for!
-It's a great way to bring yoga into your life even if you need a bit more support for your body in your practice.
-In this article, I'm going to share more information about what chair yoga is, its benefits, contraindications, and wrap up with some poses to get you started with chair yoga.
+If you have mobility or balance issues or are just looking for a gentle way to practice yoga, chair yoga poses might be just what you're looking for!
+Chair yoga is a great way to bring yoga into your life even if you need a bit more support for your body in your practice.
+In this article, I'm going to share more information about what chair yoga is, its benefits, contraindications, and wrap up with some real life chair yoga poses to get you started with chair yoga.

 To get the most from your chair yoga practice, please sign up for a free two-week trial of myYogaTeacher.
 You'll get access to my chair yoga classes as well as 35+ live, online yoga classes every single day.